jfreeze/horizon/README.md

 It provides tools for host configuration and creating and deploying Elixir/Phoenix releases.
 Currently only FreeBSD is supported, but Linux support is planned.

 No special tools are required for host configuration or release management other than SSH access to the host.
-(Release management is done through `/bin/sh` scripts but may require modification to work with Linux systems.
-PRs are welcome.)
+(Release management is done through `/bin/sh` scripts.

 The BSD host configuration includes a `bsd_install.sh` script that facilitates installing FreeBSD packages, building Elixir from source, enabling and starting services, installing and configuring PostgreSQL, and creating databases.